IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 1. Click on `example-trace` from the list.

 1. Scroll-down to the `Conditions` section and you should see `Enabled` status with `True` value.
-    - Note: Once the trace has started, it can be stopped by setting the `disable` parameter to true.
+    - _Note:_ Once the trace has started, it can be stopped by setting the `disable` parameter to true.
 Deleting the CR will also stop the tracing.
 Changing the `podName` will first stop the tracing on the old Pod before enabling traces on the new Pod.
-You can also specify the maximum trace file size and the maximum number of files before rolling over using `maxFileSize` and `maxFiles` parameters.
+Maximum trace file size (in MB) and the maximum number of files before rolling over can be specified using `maxFileSize` and `maxFiles` parameters.

     ![requesting server trace](extras/images/day2-trace-operation.gif)

 ### Accessing the generated files

-1. The generated trace and dump files should now be in the persistent volume.
-You used storage from IBM Cloud and to access those files, we have to go through a number of steps using different tools.
-But since the volume is attached to the Pod, we can easily verify that those files are present using Pod's terminal.
+The generated trace and dump files should now be in the persistent volume.
+You used storage from IBM Cloud and we have to go through a number of steps using a different tool to access those files.
+Since the volume is attached to the Pod, we can instead use Pod's terminal to easily verify that trace and dump files are present.

+The following steps to access the files are illustrated in the screen recording below:

 1. From the left-panel, click on **Workloads** > **Pods**.
 Click on the pod and then click on `Terminal` tab.